Sustainability

 Sustainability is at the heart of everything we do.
 We are committed to sustainability and biodiversity in all aspects of our land and vineyard management, as well as incorporate the use of renewable energy, recyclable or natural materials and the minimisation of waste in every area.

 For Geoff this focus began with his Mother’s influence, environmentalist Dr Barbara Hardy, who passed on a fierce determination to ‘Save the World’.
 Geoff also passed on this passion to his children, including daughter Jess, with whom he works closely at K1.
-Jess, a committee member of Future Farmers Australia, built on her winemaking studies with additional study in horticulture and regenerative agriculture to bring the latest research and methods to put in practice at K1.
+Jess, a committee member of Future Farmers South Australia, built on her winemaking studies with additional study in horticulture and regenerative agriculture to bring the latest research and methods to put in practice at K1.

 ENVIRONMENTAL HERITAGE